omnom-ra/lit/index.md

 🐇📖

+## Dear (Orange) Desire

+> They pontificated authenticity & sincerity,
+while I gazed at your writing intently.

+> Distant scripts with loose tongues popped, as you joted top down.

+> Caught in your web, skrt skrt!

 ## Dear Desire,
 > U glanced at my palm faced book, and I acted accordingly to develop my well zoned ida juju to balance that retro high.